msujan041-sketch/Customer-Churn-Analysis/README.md

 These customers should be considered a priority for retention programs.

-📈 Visualizations Created
+# 📈 Visualizations Created

 The project includes the following visualizations:

-Customer Churn Distribution
+•Customer Churn Distribution
-Churn Rate by Contract Type
+•Churn Rate by Contract Type
-Churn Rate by Region
+•Churn Rate by Region
-Churn Rate by Payment Method
+•Churn Rate by Payment Method
-Churn Rate by Internet Service
+•Churn Rate by Internet Service
-Churn Rate by Customer Tenure
+•Churn Rate by Customer Tenure
-Monthly Charges by Churn Status
+•Monthly Charges by Churn Status
-Average Support Tickets by Churn Status
+•Average Support Tickets by Churn Status
-Average Late Payments by Churn Status
+•Average Late Payments by Churn Status
-Revenue by Customer Value Segment
+•Revenue by Customer Value Segment
-Correlation Matrix Heatmap
+•Correlation Matrix Heatmap

-📌 Business Recommendations
+# 📌 Business Recommendations

 Based on the analysis, the following recommendations can help reduce customer churn: